The London School of Economics & Political Science

 LSE will review each applicant's recent university academic record, what subjects have been studied, and the level of success in those studies.
 LSE is primarily interested in a student's academic work in social science subjects and will be especially interested in the quality of work in the fields which they might wish to pursue at LSE.

-Any student receiving academic or physical accommodations should contact OCSE as soon as possible to discuss your program selection with a Program Manager and what accommodations may be available in London.
-For more information, please see Disability Services.
+Any student receiving academic or physical accommodations at Skidmore should contact OCSE as soon as possible to discuss your program selection with a Program Manager and what accommodations may be available in London.

 Students must apply for accommodation directly with LSE's accommodation office after being accepted.
 Please note: In the UK, housing is called "accommodation".